Durham Engagement & Support

 The Institute has also developed a Research Incubation Strategy that provides additional support for those who wish to build on work developed under one of the Institute's previous annual themes.
 Please visit the Research Incubation Strategy webpage for further details.

-The Institute is available throughout the year to Durham colleagues who wish to hold research conversations and meetings to take forward inter- or multi-disciplinary research proposals or grant applications.
-There is no deadline for applications to the IAS for support to hold Research Conversations simply contact the IAS (firstname.lastname@example.org) with details of the project, departments involved, and the dates you wish to hold your conversations.
+The Institute is available throughout the year to all Durham colleagues who wish to hold research conversations and meetings, and workshops to take forward inter- or multi-disciplinary research proposals or grant applications.
+There is no deadline to hold Research Conversations simply contact the IAS (email@example.com) with details of the project, departments involved, and the dates you wish to hold your conversations.

 Supporting Research Networks (outwith the Annual Theme)

 From October to March the IAS hosts international Fellows and a range of activities linked to the annual themes that emerge from the annual scoping meetings.
-However, between April and September the IAS also offers financial and in-kind support for projects of the highest calibre within and between disciplines (that require support beyond departmental or faculty level) and not necessarily linked to the annual theme.
+However, between April and September the IAS may be in a position to offer financial and in-kind support for projects of the highest calibre within and between disciplines (that require support beyond departmental or faculty level) and not necessarily linked to the annual theme.
 These might be grant applications, collaborative networks, writing projects, dissemination ventures, and other similar activities that will help to develop new capacity at Durham at the cutting-edge of a new or underexplored field of research, or to help support existing research excellence at Durham.
 Visit the Supporting Research Networks webpage for further details.

 Since 2007 the Christopherson/Knott Foundation Fellowships at Durham University have been brought under the IAS umbrella, conferring successful applicants with IAS affiliation during the period of their fellowship.
 Recipients of Christopherson/Knott Foundation Fellowships are automicatlly conferred with IAS Affiliate status for the duration of their Fellowship.
 For further infomation about the application process and current and former Fellows please visit the appropriate web-pages.